Amsterdam University Press Response to COVID-19

 Like many, the majority of our staff have been working from home and will continue to do so for the foreseeable future.
 This is not an entirely new experience for some of us and we're fortunate that most operational aspects of the Press allow for this type of flexibility.

-Due to the measures being taken to stop further spreading of the Coronavirus, many university buildings and businesses have closed.
-This is having an impact on our warehouses who, while they remain open at the time of writing, are receiving many returns where couriers have been unable to make the delivery.
-In line with other publishers, AUP have moved away from sending physical author copies and review copies, and will only be sending digital copies for the foreseeable future.
+Due to the measures being taken to stop further spreading of the Coronavirus, many university buildings and businesses remain closed.
+This is having an impact on delivery services and our warehouses who are receiving many returns where couriers have been unable to make the delivery.
+In line with other publishers, AUP are sending digital review copies, where possible.

-All of the Spring conferences that we were going to attend have been cancelled.
-We are moving to exhibiting our books virtually with a conference discount.
-Please look out for our virtual conference exhibits as we announce them on social media and newsletters.
+The cancellation of 2020 conferences sadly continues.
+Starting with the cancelled Spring conferences, we have successfully moved to exhibiting our books virtually with a conference discount.
+Please continue look out for our virtual conference exhibits as we announce them on social media and newsletters.

 - International Institute of Social History, 18 March, Leiden, The Netherlands